 Needless to say, there were no rock concerts there for a while.
 When the concerts finally resumed, there was no “festival seating” as they somehow blamed that as the cause.
 The last concert I saw there was Three Dog Night (for the second time).
 We were forced to go directly to our seats and were not allowed to move from our seat to take photos or dance.
 It was dull.

 The “obituary” for the Orlando Sports Stadium was published in the November 15, 1995 edition of the Orlando Sentinel:

 “Back in its day, it was the place for music lovers and sports enthusiasts.
 Before Walt Disney World, there was the Stadium.
 The Orlando Sports Stadium, once host to some of the top names in music and sports such as Elvis Presley and Muhammad Ali, slowly has been coming down in the past week.
 Blighted and unwanted, the historic landmark on Econlockhatchee Trail in east Orange County is being demolished to make way for single-family homes… With all the residential growth, it is difficult to have concerts there because the building is not insulated, and noise permeated through the neighborhood, Hoffman said.”

-Listen to Charlie Hoeck and Mike Worrell reminisce about the sports stadium in this chat from October 2009.
+LISTEN Charlie Hoeck and Mike Worrell reminisce about the sports stadium in this chat from October 2009.

 10-21-09 Mike Worrell and Charlie Hoeck Int Pt 7 (Eddie Graham Sports Stadium)